Transphobia in the United States: Government actions

-The 2024 Republican National Convention, held in mid July, was heavily anti-transgender.
-During the convention, Republican members "verbally attacked transgender people multiple times."
-Some speeches given at the convention openly mocked or ridiculed transgender and non-binary people.
-These ideas are very much in line with Project 2025, supported by Donald Trump and far right politicians.
-Project 2025 calls non-gender conforming ideas a "new woke gender ideology."
-The Project 2025 blueprint also calls for the elimination of protections for LGBTQ+ individuals under nearly every aspect of the US Federal Government.
+The 2024 Republican National Convention in July featured repeated criticism of transgender people from speakers, which NBC News and The 19th described as prominent anti-LGBTQ rhetoric.
+The convention's themes matched positions in Project 2025, the Heritage Foundation's policy blueprint, which describes gender identity as "gender ideology" and calls for removing federal protections based on sexual orientation and gender identity across agencies.

-In October 2024, Odessa, Texas started placing a $10,000 bounty on any transgender person using a bathroom that aligns with their gender identity in the city.
-The bounty is in addition to criminal penalties for using a restroom that aligns with gender identity.
-In November, the Odessa City Council overwhelmingly decided expand the law which allows any person (whether they are a citizen of Odessa or not) to sue for the $10,000 bounty.
-Opponents of the bounty and the law say that Odessa is making life more dangerous for queer people and because the bounty is "per occurrence," the law could cause local businesses and residents to be subject to large fines and unnecessary lawsuits.
+In October 2024, Odessa, Texas passed an ordinance making it a Class C misdemeanor to use a restroom in a city facility that does not match the sex on one's birth certificate, and creating a private right of action allowing any person to sue a violator for statutory damages of at least $10,000 per violation, which critics described as a bounty.
+On November 12, 2024, the city council amended the ordinance to extend the private right of action beyond city facilities to restrooms in privately owned buildings, and to allow suits by anyone regardless of whether they live in Odessa.
+Opponents, including the ACLU of Texas, said the ordinance would make the city more dangerous for transgender people and that because the civil damages apply per occurrence, businesses and residents could face repeated lawsuits.

 During the 2024 Presidential election the Republican Party used transgender people as a "wedge issue," airing anti-transgender attack ads during "high-profile sports events."
 Many of these ads contained misinformation and false claims.
 The ads also used images of transgender people and drag performers without getting these individuals' consent.

 Starting in 2025, new anti-transgender legislation has been proposed.
 In Oklahoma, the state legislature also began in early 2025 to look at rules, proposed by State Representative Molly Jenkins, that would allow only "biological females" to use women's restrooms in the state House.
 In Nebraska, Senator Kathleen Kauth, is pushing a bill that would "regulate" transgender people in any area the state has jurisdiction.
 Kauth named the bill, LB 89, aka the Stand With Women Act.